kubernauts/tk8/README.md

 vi ./tk8/config.yaml

---> pls. provide the aws access, secret and ssh keypair name and your desired aws region
+--> pls. provide the aws access and secret keys, your ssh keypair name and your desired aws region

 Note: create a key pair in aws with your publich key (id_rsa.pub)